-Enter the intended shared page cache size, maximum number of GemStone processes, and the number of shared counters, using the commands setcachesizekb, setnumprocs, setnumsharedctrs, with postfix notation.
+Enter the intended shared page cache size, maximum number of GemStone processes, and the number of shared counters, using the commands setcachesizekb, setnumprocs, setnumsharedctrs, and setlargepagesizemb with postfix notation.
+You must also set setlargepagepolicy.

-This example is for an (approximately) 20GB shared page cache, 200 processes, and 1900 shared counters:
+This example is for an (approximately) 20GB shared page cache, 200 processes, and 1900 shared counters, with 2 MB memory pages:

+'''

+SHRPCMON>20000000 setcachesizekb

-SHRPCMON>20000000 setcachesizekb SHRPCMON>200 setnumprocs SHRPCMON>1900 setnumsharedctrs c.
+SHRPCMON>200 setnumprocs

+SHRPCMON>1900 setnumsharedctr

+SHRPCMON>2 setlargepagesizemb

+SHRPCMON>1 setlargepagepolicy

+'''

+c.
 Use the getrequiredsize command to compute the large page requirements.
 On a machine with 2 MB huge pages: